IBS

 First-line management in the UK

 NICE Clinical Guideline 61 sets out the standard pathway.
 It starts with general dietary and lifestyle changes: regular meals, slower eating, adequate fluid, limited caffeine and alcohol, and adjusting fibre intake.
 If symptoms persist, the second-line dietary intervention is a low-FODMAP diet under a registered dietitian.
 Antispasmodics like mebeverine, peppermint oil capsules, and bowel-specific laxatives (for IBS-C) or low-dose loperamide (for IBS-D) are common medications.
-Cognitive behavioural therapy and gut-directed hypnotherapy have evidence and are recommended for moderate-to-severe IBS.
+Cognitive behavioural therapy and gut-directed hypnotherapy have evidence and are recommended by NICE for refractory IBS, where symptoms have not responded to medication after 12 months.

 Newer options

-Linaclotide is a UK-licensed drug for moderate-to-severe IBS-C. Eluxadoline is licensed for IBS-D in some settings.
+Linaclotide is a UK-licensed drug for moderate-to-severe IBS-C. Eluxadoline was licensed for IBS-D but its UK marketing authorisation has since been withdrawn.
 Rifaximin, an antibiotic that stays largely in the gut, is sometimes used in IBS-D where SIBO is suspected.
 Specific probiotic strains have evidence for some IBS subtypes.
 Continuous food and symptom tracking, including with wearables, is a developing area of research.

 When the symptoms are not IBS